jacobdeschamps5/gym-app/README.md

 })

 ```
 This configuration sets up a proxy in the client.
 The proxy redirects requests made to paths starting with '/api' to the local server running on 'http://localhost:8080'.
-Use for development convenience.
+Used for development convenience.